justunsix/dotfiles/README.md

 ## How Dotfiles are Managed

 There are many ways to manage your dotfiles.
-I use Ansible inspired by [geerlingguy/mac-dev-playbook](https://github.com/geerlingguy/mac-dev-playbook) and [dotfiles Ansible role](https://github.com/geerlingguy/ansible-role-dotfiles) which also installs and configures machines I use from initial installation using package managers like apt, dnf, deb-get, chocolately, and nix.
+I use an [Ansible playbook](https://github.com/justunsix/dotfiles-playbook) inspired by [geerlingguy/mac-dev-playbook](https://github.com/geerlingguy/mac-dev-playbook) and [dotfiles Ansible role](https://github.com/geerlingguy/ansible-role-dotfiles) which installs and configures machines I use from base installation using package managers like apt, dnf, deb-get, chocolately, and nix.